caoql98/GDPL/README.md

 ```

 #### (3) Domain Generalization
-We use imagenet trained MaPLe model for domain generalization experiments.
-The steps are similar to above cross-dataset experiments, however, model is evaluated on imagenet variants.
+ The steps are similar to the above cross-dataset experiments, however, the trained model is evaluated on the entire datasets including both training and testing.
-* Evaluate imageNet model on variants ofRSICD (domain shift datasets).

 ```bash
 for SEED in 1 2 3